+Large accelerated filer

+Non-accelerated filer

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2023
+X QUARTERLY REPORT PURSUANT TO SECTION For the ION 13 OR 15(d) OF THE SECU quarterly period ended Decemb OR

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 001-40782
+TRANSITION REPORT PURSUANT TO SECT

+DOWN

+ROIVA ANT SCIENC ES LTD.

-(Exact name of Registrant as specified in its Charter)
+(Exact na ame of Registrant as specified in ı its Charter)

+Bermuda 98-1173944

-Bermuda (State or other jurisdiction of incorporation or organization)
+(State or other jurisdiction of incorporation or or ganization) (I.R.S.

-7th Floor 50 Broadway London SW1H 0DB United Kingdom

-(Address of principal executive offices)

-(I.R.S.
 Employer Identification No.)

+7th Floor

+50 Broadway

+London SW1H 0DB

+United Kingdom Not Applicable

-Not Applicable (Zip Code)
+(Address of principal executive offices) (Zip Code)

++44 207 400 3347

-(Registrant's telephone number, including area code)
+(Registra ant's telephone number, includin ng area code)

 Not Applicable

 (Former Name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:
+Securities 1 registered pursuant to Section 12 2(b) of the Act:

 Title of each class Trading Symbol(s) Name of each exchange on which registered

-Common Shares, \$0.000000341740141 per
+Con nmon Shares, \$0.0000000341740141 per

-share ROIV The Nasdaq Global Market
+shar re ROIV The Nasdaq Global Select Market

-Redeemable Warrants, each whole warrant ROIVW The Nasdaq Global Market

-exercisable for one Common Share at an

-exercise price of \$11.50 per share

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Indio cate by check mark whether the registrant: (1) has file ed all reports required to be filed by by Section 13 or 15(d) of the Securities Exchange Act of 1934

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.